2024–25 UTEP Miners men's basketball team

 The 2024–25 UTEP Miners men's basketball team represented the University of Texas at El Paso during the 2024–25 NCAA Division I men's basketball season.
 The team, led by fourth-year head coach Joe Golding, played their home games at the Don Haskins Center in El Paso, Texas as a member of Conference USA.

 Previous season

-The Miners finished the 2023–24 season 18–16, 7–9 in C-USA play to finish a four-way tie for fourth place.
-As an No. 5 seed in the C-USA tournament they defeated Liberty in the quarterfinals and Sam Houston in the semifinals before losing in the championship game to Western Kentucky.
+The Miners finished the 2023–24 season 18–16, 7–9 in C-USA play to finish in a four-way tie for fourth place.
+As n No. 5 seed in the C-USA tournament they defeated Liberty in the quarterfinals and Sam Houston in the semifinals before losing in the championship game to Western Kentucky.